 Wakefield and his team discovered that adding castor oil to the lubricant gave it these properties.

-This gave birth to the new product, Castrol.
+This creative spirit gave birth to the new product, Castrol.

 Castrol’s industrial grease has even made it to the Red Planet as the main lubricant product for NASA’s Curiosity rover on Mars.

 At the time of writing, Castrol is a world-leading manufacturer, distributor, and marketer of lubricating oils and greases in the automotive, industrial, marine, aviation and oil industries.
 It employs over 7,500 people in 46 countries.

 Typhoo Tea was founded in 1903 by John Sumner.

 He was the first person to sell ready-packaged tea in Britain.
 Initially sold as a cure for indigestion through his small apothecary.